PaulMB/media-adapter/README.md

 Purpose
 --------------

 Tool to interact with media containers, typically MKV files.
-In particular, it may be used add tracks like subtitles to an existing container.
-Includes a package for Synology with a dedicated UI to modify files stored on the NAS.
+In particular, it may be used add or remove tracks to an existing container.
+Includes Synology package with a dedicated UI to modify files stored on the NAS.

 Requirements
 --------------

-* The version 5 of DiskStation Manager must be installed for the Synology part.

-* A Java 7 installation is mandatory.
-For Synology, you can get it from [MissileHugger](http://packages.missilehugger.com) or [PCLoadLetter](http://packages.pcloadletter.co.uk/).
-Make sure `JAVA_HOME` is defined in the environment, for example in the `/etc/profile`.
+* A Java 7 installation is mandatory (on Synology, you can get it from [MissileHugger](http://packages.missilehugger.com) or [PCLoadLetter](http://packages.pcloadletter.co.uk/).
+Make sure `JAVA_HOME` is defined in the environment, for example in the `/etc/profile`)

+* Two connectors are available
-* The `mkvmerge` binary must be available.
-For Synology, you can install it with `ipkg install mkvtoolnix`.
+    * `mkvmerge` (on Synology, you can install the `mkvmerge` binary with `ipkg install mkvtoolnix`)
+    * `ffmpeg` which is used by default (on Synology, you can get it from [Cytec](http://cytec.us/spk/))

+* The version 5 of DiskStation Manager is required if installed on a Synology .

 License